MooersLab/pymolsnips/README.md

-Like Jupyter Notebook extensions, *JupyterLab* extensions are written in Javascript, but the extensions for *Jupyter Notebooks* have not been ported to *JupyterLab*.
+Like Jupyter Notebook extensions, *JupyterLab* extensions are written in JavaScript, but the extensions for *Jupyter Notebooks* have not been ported to *JupyterLab*.
 The corresponding functionalities are being rebuilt by many volunteer developers.
-The extensions include support for vim keybindings in the text editor as well as in the editor of Juptyer notebooks.
+The extensions include support for vim keybindings in the text editor as well as in the editor of Jupyter Notebooks.
 The latter functionality enables rapid navigation of the notebook cells without using the mouse.
 There are two different extensions that support snippet libraries.
 They format for these libraries differs from that for the Jupyter Notebook as described below.
-The good news is that required format is similar to the clippings for BBedit, so it is trivial for the user to add new snippets as described below.
+The good news is that required format is similar to the clippings for BBEdit, so it is trivial for the user to add new snippets as described below.
-The bad news is that there is no support for tabtriggers and tabstops.
+The bad news is that there is no support for tab triggers and tab stops.

 All-in-all, new Jupyter users should start with JupyterLab, and veteran Jupyter Notebook users should switch to JupyterLab.
 <details>